leyhline/Lagrange/_posts/2018-02-15-on-research-debt.md

 #            bbox_inches="tight", transparent=True)
 plt.show()
 ```

+But isn't it okay this way?
+I like writing as much as maths and programming.
+Sure, I'll never be a genius this way.
+I'll never be a unit vector, following a single goal with all I have.
+But I might become *sufficiently good* to get something useful out of my efforts regardless.

 And this first blog post might be *sufficiently good* in motivating me to continue.
 To continue with my "research" and to continue writing down my insights to the best of my ability.